 Connectivity: Bluetooth 5.1

-Bose QuietComfort Earbuds: Price
+Bose QuietComfort Earbuds review: Price and availability

-Bose QuietComfort Earbuds: Design
+Bose QuietComfort Earbuds review: Design

 Bose’s penchant for premium craftsmanship has been celebrated for decades, though the QuietComfort Earbuds may be deemed too minimalist for style mongers.
 However, there’s no denying their build quality.
 The buds are constructed from much of the same high-end composite plastic that was used to put together the brand’s previous sporty wireless earbuds, the SoundSport Free, which were super durable and built to take beats.
 The matte finish is a nice touch that shines bright when exposed to sunlight.

 Regarding size, the QuietComfort Earbuds are not the most discrete model to wear.
 Compared to the Sony WF-1000XM3, they are slimmer and nearly identical in length, but also stick out like a sore thumb.
 The sound port comes with black IR sensors for on-ear detection.
 It looks like Bose also made minor changes to the model’s previous design that we saw at an exclusive briefing last year, which, at the time, went under the Bose 500 Earbuds alias; the mics are now placed at the bottom of the casing rather than the front.

 I thought Sony and JBL had an affinity for large charging cases, but Bose seems to have one-upped its adversaries with its own creation.
 The QuietComfort Earbuds charging case is huge and hefty: 3.5 x 2 x 1.3 inches and 2.7 ounces.
 Do the math, this is about 2.5 times thicker and 2 times heavier than the AirPods Pro case (1.78 x 2.39 x 0.85 inches, 1.6 grams).
 Simply put, it’s not the most portable-friendly option out there.